- Carcass and bones from 2 chickens* (I get my chickens from ButcherBox, which I highly recommend!)

 - Put a colander over a large mixing bowl.
 Pour the bone broth into the colander.
 Lift the colander to strain out all the solids.
 Discard the solids.
 I like the chicken fat in my bone broth, so I leave it.
 If you don’t want the fat, you can wait until it cools and spoon off the fat from the top.

 - Transfer the bone broth to quart mason jars.
 Fill up to the top if storing in the refrigerator.
 Fill up to just below the neck if storing in the freezer (about 3 cups worth).

 - Will keep in the fridge for at least 1 week (just check for spoilage), or in the freezer for 6 months.

 Slow Cooker Instructions: Cook on LOW for 24 hours.

 Stove Top Instructions: Simmer in your largest stock pot on low for 24 hours.

 You can see this post to learn how to break down a whole chicken, and save the carcass and bones for bone broth.

 If your carcasses and bones are frozen, throw them into the instant pot frozen.
 No need to adjust the cooking time.

-You could substitute about 4 to 6 chicken backs if you don’t have chicken carcasses and bones.
+You could substitute about 2-4 chicken backs if you don’t have chicken carcasses and bones.
 Ask your butcher for them.
-I’ve gotten them at Whole Foods before in a pinch.
+I’ve gotten them at Sprouts and Whole Foods before in a pinch.
 They’re very cheap.